-Which is why I sympathize when clients of mine tell me that they’re struggling with sweet cravings after dinner, or that they’re trying to break a dessert habit and failing.
-Life is sweet, and it’s too damn short to live without the occasional sweet food—at least in my opinion.
-But it’s important to stay balanced, and of course there are many drawbacks to eating too many sweets—not least the ugly crash when the blood sugar drops, or the compulsive eating that sugar can fuel.
+Many clients of mine tell me that they’re struggling with sweet cravings after dinner, or that they’re trying to break a dessert habit and failing.
+Life is sweet, and it’s too short to live without the occasional sweet food—at least in my opinion.
+But it’s important to stay balanced, and of course eating too much sugar can lead to certain health challenges.

 How do you know if you have a yeast problem?
 Well, if you have a history of antibiotics, hormonal birth control, a diet heavy in processed food and sugar, smoking, or heavy drinking, and you have some of the symptoms above, you might have a yeast problem.
 Keep in mind that symptoms of candida mimic the symptoms of many other conditions, so it’s crucial not to self-diagnose too readily.
 This doesn’t mean, however, that you may not benefit dramatically from experimenting with a lower sugar diet, and/or an antifungal supplement as prescribed by your doctor or ND.

 Which is all the more reason for me to have assembled a delicious lineup of raw desserts that are low in sugar.
 These are ideal not only for yeast sufferers, who need to avoid sugar temporarily in order to regain balance (even sugar that’s typically deemed healthy, like fruit and natural sweeteners), or for anyone who’s trying to break out of a cycle of eating too many sweets.
 They impart all of the uplifting taste of dessert without any of its drawbacks.